chameleon-ai/webm-for-4chan/README.md

 Cut 2 segments.
 Cut #1 starting at 1:00 and ending at 1:30, cut #2 starting at 1:45 and ending at 2:00:\
 `python webm_for_4chan.py input.mp4 -x "1:00-1:30;1:45-2:00"`

-Make a clip from 1 hour 20 minutes to 1 hour 23 minutes and cut the middle minute out, resulting in a 2 minute final clip:\
+Make a clip from 1:20:00 to 1:23:00 and cut the middle minute out, resulting in a 2 minute final clip:\
 `python webm_for_4chan.py input.mp4 -s 1:20:00 -e 1:23:00 -x "1:21:00-1:22:00"`

 Concatenate a segment from 1:00:05 to 1:00:10 and a segment from 1:28:30 to 1:28:45, creating a 20 second final clip:\